-Standing orders contain rules for the orderly conduct of the proceedings of community boards and any community board committees or subcommittees.
-Their purpose is to enable community boards to exercise their decision-making responsibilities in a transparent, inclusive and lawful manner.
+Standing orders contain rules for the conduct of the proceedings of local authorities, committees, subcommittees and subordinate decision-making bodies, and local and community boards.
+Their purpose is to enable local authorities to exercise their decision-making responsibilities in a transparent, inclusive and lawful manner.

-In doing so the application of standing orders contributes to public confidence in the quality of local government and democracy in general.
+In doing so the application of standing orders contributes to greater public confidence in the quality of local governance and democracy in general.